haraldng/omnipaxos/docs/omnipaxos/unicache.md

     _ => {},
 }
 ```
 > **Note:** The cached values only get encoded in the messages being sent in OmniPaxos.
-UniCache can therefore only reduce the size of the messages but not the storage.
+UniCache can therefore only compress the messages but not the storage.

 For more details on the design and benefits of UniCache, check out our [paper](https://openproceedings.org/2023/conf/edbt/3-paper-117.pdf) from EDBT2023.